SzczupakKrolemPontaru/SpaceCloud/README.md

 This project is a full-stack application built with NestJS for the backend and Vue.js for the frontend.
 It demonstrates a well-structured codebase with a focus on modularity, clean code, and best practices.

 ## Backend
-The backend is built with NestJS, a progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
+The backend is built with NestJS, for building efficient, reliable, and scalable server-side applications.
 It uses TypeORM for database operations and JWT for authentication.

 ### Key features of the backend include:
 - User authentication with JWT